Lessons in Order

 38: Note Lengths

+This lesson teaches you how long (how many beats) different notes last.
 Before taking this lesson, you should understand:

-So, let's learn the different note lengths:
+So, here are the different note lengths:

 The Whole Note